HaGeza/DeepLabV3PlusModified/README.md

+**This is a copy of https://github.com/bonlime/keras-deeplab-v3-plus with some minor tweaks**

 # Keras implementation of Deeplabv3+
 **This repo is not longer maintained.
 I won't respond to issues but will merge PR**
 DeepLab is a state-of-art deep learning model for semantic image segmentation.